 Your chance to learn about the making of Peacock’s highly-anticipated new series…

-Following a sneak peek of the series premiere, join Chloë Sevigny, showrunner Bekah Brunstetter, and author and executive producer Elin Hilderbrand for a candid conversation about bringing THE FIVE STAR WEEKEND to life.
-Building on last summer’s Garden Conversation, which traced the project from book to development, this moment brings it full circle.
+Following a sneak peek of the Peacock series premiere, join actor Chloë Sevigny, showrunner and writer of episode 1 Bekah Brunstetter, and the novel’s author and executive producer Elin Hilderbrand for a candid conversation about bringing THE FIVE STAR WEEKEND to life.
+Two back-to-back screenings will each feature a live conversation: the first moderated by Patrick Gomez of Entertainment Weekly and the second by Tim Ehrenberg, co-host of Books, Beach, & Beyond.
+Building on last summer’s Garden Conversation, which traced the project from book to series, this moment brings the process full circle.
 Nantucket islanders watched, and in many cases took part in, the filming last September.
-Now, we get to see it come to life on the big screen, with insights from set, from adaptation to performance, and what it meant to film a story so rooted in place.
+Now, see it come to life on the big screen, with insights from set and reflections on what it meant to film a story so rooted in a place.

 About THE FIVE STAR WEEKEND